 Super easy low-carb meals

-If you search the internet for low-carb recipes, you’ll find no shortage of super delicious ideas that demonstrate how truly delicious and satisfying low-carb living can be.
-There are some truly genius people out there who are able to do amazingly creative things with food.
+If you search the internet for low-carb recipes, you’ll find no shortage of super creative ideas that demonstrate how truly delicious and satisfying low-carb living can be.
+There are some truly genius people out there who are able to do amazing things with food.

 So during the week, I typically keep things super simple.
 Because like all of you, I have work to do, and laundry, and kids to pick up from school, and creative projects to tend to, and books to read, and all the other things, and I need meals to be easy.